 How Should DoD Contractors Prepare For CMMC?

-DoD Contractors Prepping for CMMC Compliance
+DoD Contractors Preparing for CMMC Compliance

 The Cybersecurity Maturity Model Certification (CMMC) has been a major focus for contractors within the Defense Industrial Base (DIB) and Department of Defense (DoD).
 Since its introduction in 2020, there has been confusion about its requirements, applicability, and enforcement timeline.
 Now, CMMC has evolved into its second version, reducing five levels to three, and is on the path to full implementation.
 Defense contractors will need to make a decision on how they are going to achieve and maintain their CMMC compliance status as audits begin.